kaby76/AntlrVSIX/README.md

 # AntlrVSIX

+_NB: This and the Antlr4BuildTasks repo are being completely reorganized!
+The new repos will contain base libraries, Trash, the editor extensions and LSP server for Antlr.
+Trash will consist of a collection of dotnet tools instead of a Bash-like shell with commands.
+I then expect to make a release of this extension and Trash, then archive the old repos, sometime by May '21. --Ken (Apr 2, '21).)

 AntlrVSIX is a tool to support editing, analysis, refactoring, and conversion of context-free grammars, including Antlr, Bison, ISO 14977, LBNF, and W3C EBNF.
 It contains